lyft/flinkk8soperator/docs/crd.md

       a lower amount.

     * **nodeSelector** `type:map[string]string`
-      Configuration for the node selectors used for the task manager
+      Configuration for the node selectors used for the task manager.

     * **tolerations** `type:[]v1.Toleration`
-      Array of [node tolerations](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#toleration-v1-core) for the taskmanager pods
+      Array of [node tolerations](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#toleration-v1-core) for the taskmanager pods.

   * **jobManagerConfig** `type:JobManagerConfig`
-    Configuration for the Flink job manager
+    Configuration for the Flink job manager.

     * **resources** `type:ResourceRequirements`
       Resources for the job manager.
 This includes cpu, memory, storage, and ephemeral-storage.
 If empty the operator will